 9.1.
 This Agreement will commence on the Effective Date and will remain in effect until all Order Forms have expired or terminated, unless terminated earlier.

 9.2.
 Each Order Form will be in effect for the term stated in that Order Form unless: (i) terminated earlier; or (ii) automatically renewed in accordance with clause 9.3.

 9.3.
-If an Order Form states that it will automatically renew, then, except as stated otherwise in that Order Form, it will automatically renew for successive terms of one (1) year, unless: (i) terminated earlier; or (ii) either party gives the other written notice that it does not wish to renew at least sixty (60) days before the date on which the Order Form is due to renew.
+If an Order Form states that it will automatically renew, then, except as stated otherwise in that Order Form, it will automatically renew for successive terms of one (1) year or other term as stated in the Order form, unless: (i) terminated earlier; or (ii) either party gives the other written notice that it does not wish to renew at least sixty (60) days before the date on which the Order Form is due to renew.

 9.4.1. incapable of remedy; or